qingqingqingli/libft/README.md

 </p>

 ## libft
-***In this project, we are asked to create a library with standard libc functions and several other generic functions.
-These functions will be used for later 42 projects.***
+***The aim of this project is to create a library with standard libc functions and several other generic functions, which will be used for other 42 projects.***

 ## Getting started